MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-debug.md

 After you have compiled the project code and uploaded it to the cloud endpoint, the binary is ready to be executed.
 To verify that all is well with the compiled class code, debug it.

-1. In Visual Studio, set the debugging options to load the symbols for your package and also for applicationplatform and applicationfoundation.
+1. In Visual Studio, set the debugging options to load the symbols for your package and also for ApplicationPlatform and ApplicationFoundation packages.

     To set the options, start by opening the options from the **Extensions** menu, and go to the debugging tab.
 The **Debugging** page shows options for loading symbols.
 Make sure you indicate that you want to load the items in your solution and also the ApplicationFoundation and ApplicationPlatform packages.